mondula/ticket-hub/ticket-hub/readme.txt

 Particularly well-suited to ensure transparent support for software applications.
 The plugin offers a built-in logic for ticket management, changelog documentation, FAQs, With this plugin, you can extend your WordPress website with an easy-to-use ticket system or develop a standalone solution as needed.
-As a special feature, it is effortlessly possible to activate an AI-driven chat function.
-The support chat only needs to be equipped with the appropriate AI code.
-This way, the personal AI account can be connected to the application, and the most common support inquiries are answered by the bot.

 == Key Features ==
 Integrated Ticketsystem with unlimited number of Tickets Individualize Ticketnumbers - set ticket pre- and postfixes